NeuroBox3D/NeuGen/README.md

 Also one can specify the cutoff distance for synapse generation by a positive number in analogue for the synapse-distance textfield.

+## Backend
+See Backend.java in package org.neugen.backend for usage.

 ## Important note
 1. Hippocampal networks cannot be exported by now to any format correctly, since either not implemented at all or no synapse export present - see open issues.